 The College offers a pre-law preparatory and advising program.
 Periodically pre-law meetings are held by the pre-law advisor.
-Students interested in law school should be in constant touch with the pre-law advisor and make use of the pre-law resources available from the Office of Career Services.
+Students interested in law school should be in constant touch with the pre-law advisor and make use of the pre-law resources available from the Center for Career and Professional Development.